kahing/goofys/README.md

 Goofys allows you to mount an `S3` bucket as a filey system.

-It's a Filey System instead of a File System because it makes minimal effort at being POSIX compliant.
+It's a Filey System instead of a File System because goofys strives for performance first and POSIX second.
 Particularly things that are difficult to support on `S3` or would translate into more than one round-trip would either fail (random writes) or faked (no per-file permission).
 Goofys does not have a on disk data cache, and consistency model is close-to-open.

 # Usage